TeachersFirst - Featured Sites: Week of May 4, 2014

 In the ClassroomUse Surfmark to collect and organize information for lessons throughout the year.
-Share with older students (age 13+) -- if school policies permit -- to use when collaborating on projects or as a resource for gathering and organizing information for year end review.
+Share with older students (age 13+) -- if school policies permit -- to use when collaborating on projects or as a resource for gathering and organizing information for a research project or year end review.
 Create a Surfmark and share the link on your classroom web page, have students add their own notes and thoughts then share the finished session on your interactive whiteboard.
 Surfmark provides opportunities for limitless collaboration and sharing of information from across the web, not only with your class but with others around the world!

 Parent permission advised before posting student work created using this tool

 Includes Interaction w general public/ public galleries with unmoderated content

 Premium version (not free) includes additional features or storage

 Products can be shared by URL

 Multiple users can collaborate on the same project

 Requires download/installation of software